maxvfischer/DIY-CNC-machine/README.md

 ### Connect main electronic box

 **NOTE: THIS PART INCLUDES WIRING OF HIGH VOLTAGE ELECTRICITY THAT CAN BE LETHAL IF NOT DONE PROPERLY.
-THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY.
+THE COLORS OF THE CABLES CAN VARY DEPENDING ON REGION/COUNTRY AND YOUR COMPONENTS/PINOUT NUMBERS MIGHT LOOK DIFFERENT.
 BEFORE YOU CONNECT THE POWER CORD TO THE POWER OUTLET, YOU MUST CONSULT WITH A LICENSED ELECTRICIAN TO MAKE SURE THAT EVERYTHING IS PROPERLY WIRED AND THAT IT IS IN LINE WITH YOUR LOCAL LEGISLATIONS.**

 The 200W power supply was attached to the back panel of the larger electronic box using the small M3 screws unscrewed from the geared stepper motors.